Shadow Play (horse): 4 Year Old Campaign

 After a promising start to his 4-year-old campaign, Shadow Play experienced trouble that put his season in question.
 It started with sickness in his Molson Pace elimination and was followed by a foot separation in each foot - just over a month apart.
 One week removed from his latest separation, Shadow Play returned a 14-1 winner in a new best 1:47.4 while holding off Mister Big in the US Pacing Championship at The Meadowlands on 8 August 2009.

 Races

+Breeding Career

+Shadow Play was retired from racing in October 2009.
+On January 1, 2010 Blue Chip Farms, the stallion's breeding partner, announced that Shadow Play would stand his first season at stud in Ontario at Winbak Farm.
+Over his stallion career in Ontario, Shadow Play would go on to sire notable horses such as multiple stake winner Lady Shadow, 2021 Meadowlands Pace and Adios Pace winner Lawless Shadow, 2021 North America Cup winner Desperate Man, as well as the great Bulldog Hanover, the fastest standardbred ever.
+In November 2002, Blue Chip Farms announced that Shadow Play would be moving to New York where he would stand stud at their Wallkill, NY farm.